CFHS code : BE127a

 George was born in Cambridge and was the son of George and Susannah Wallis.
 His father George Wallis [Snr] was a baker.
 In 1851 George [Jnr] was lodging on Burleigh Street with the Palmer family and working as an apprentice butcher.

-In 1860 he married Mary Ann Palmer, the daughter of his employer in 1851.
+In 1860 he married Mary Ann Palmer, the daughter of his employer.
 In the 1861 census he and Mary Ann were living at 98 Castle Street, and he was working as a butcher.They had at least one child – Fanny Elizabeth [b 1865].
 Mary Ann died in early 1867 when she was 25 years old.
 She is buried with her mother & sister in the parish of Andrew the Less.

 On 14th March 1870 he married Elizabeth Mary Walton in Marylebone, London.
 They lived at 36 St Andrew Street, and he continued to work as a butcher.
 They did not have any children together.
 By 1888 he was living at 17 Warkworth Street, and the 1891 census records him as a retired butcher.
 He died at Warkworth Street aged 67 years old.
 He left a sizeable estate valued at £16,374.